Frances Mayli McCann

-Frances Mayli McCann (born 1989/1990) is a Scottish actress.
-She is best known for her work in theatre.
-She is the recipient of Laurence Olivier and WhatsOnStage Award nominations.
+Frances Mayli McCann is a Scottish actress.
+Known for her work in theatre, she is the recipient of Laurence Olivier and WhatsOnStage Award nominations.
+Her roles include Bonnie Parker in Bonnie & Clyde and Daisy Buchanan in The Great Gatsby.

-Early life
+Early life and education

-McCann was born and raised in Bishopbriggs, a suburb of Glasgow to a Hong Kong mother and a Scottish-Irish father.
-McCann attended Turnbull High School.
+Frances Mayli McCann was born and raised in Bishopbriggs, a suburb of Glasgow, Scotland, to a Hong Kong mother and a Scottish-Irish father.
 She was a dancer and gymnast from the age of four.

+She attended Turnbull High School.
 After discovering acting and singing, she auditioned for and joined the Glasgow Academy Musical Theatre Arts (now GPRO), graduating in 2009.